Sustainable Historic Preservation

 Preserving a building is often called the ultimate recycling project, yet preservationists commonly fight the stigma that historic buildings are inefficient and require daunting corrective measures to retrofit for energy saving devices and systems.
 Green and sustainable design has become an increasingly popular issue in both the preservation and new construction industries.
 Preservation and green goals overlap, and reconciling their differences is possible, provided that both sides strive to be as creative and flexible as possible.

-The U.S. Green Building Council recently adopted LEED-EB® as a guideline for greening Existing Buildings.
+The U.S. Green Building Council's LEED® Building O+M is a guideline for greening Existing Buildings.
 While this is a valuable checklist for maximizing the sustainable qualities of existing buildings in a real estate portfolio, it stops short of addressing historic buildings specifically.
 This page provides guidance for meeting LEED® and similar sustainability standards in historic building projects.
 Within the five LEED® categories, the following issues require special attention:

 Heat Island Reduction

-Before the mid 20th century, most parking areas were pervious surfaces often surrounded by trees and covered with gravel to minimize mud problems.
-Specify low albedo porous paving, such as masonry pavers, reduce heat island effects and create the added benefit of controlling storm water runoff.
-Where treatment of runoff water is required provide an impervious barrier below a pervious surface to direct runoff to an oil-water separator and/or a treatment facility.
+Before the mid-20th century, most parking areas were pervious surfaces often surrounded by trees and covered with gravel to minimize mud problems.
+Specify high albedo porous paving, such as masonry pavers, reduce heat island effects and create the added benefit of controlling storm water runoff.
+Where treatment of run-off water is required provide an impervious barrier below a pervious surface to direct runoff to an oil-water separator and/or a treatment facility.

 Heinz 57 Center, the former Gimbel's department store building; green roof.